 28 The Kaiser Commission on Medicaid and the Uninsured.
 (2016).
-"A Look at Rural Hospital Closures and Implications for Access to Care: Three Case Studies." http://files.kff.org/attachment/issue-brief-a-look-at-rural-hospital-closures-and-implications-for-access-to-care doubling the economic cost of rural hospital closures.29 A study of rural hospitals in the 1990s found that hospital closures significantly increased unemployment and depressed county income.30 Rural communities with another hospital nearby did not suffer long-term economic damage, even more direct evidence that access to hospitals is essential for rural economic success.
+"A Look at Rural Hospital Closures and Implications for Access to Care: Three Case Studies." http://files.kff.org/attachment/issue-brief-a-look-at-rural-hospital-closures-and-implications-for-access-tocare

+All told, each lost hospital job in a rural community costs another local job, effectively doubling the economic cost of rural hospital closures.29 A study of rural hospitals in the 1990s found that hospital closures significantly increased unemployment and depressed county income.30 Rural communities with another hospital nearby did not suffer long-term economic damage, even more direct evidence that access to hospitals is essential for rural economic success.